Is It Safe Mixing Antibiotics and Alcohol?

 |Rifampin (Rifadin)||Combination with alcohol may increase the risk of liver toxicity.||Do not drink alcohol with rifampin.|

-|Isoniazid (Nydrazid)||Increased risk of liver toxicity if daily alcohol consumption||Avoid alcohol while taking isoniazid.|
+|Isoniazid (Nydrazid)||Increases the risk of liver toxicity if daily alcohol consumption.||Avoid alcohol while taking isoniazid.|

-|Benznidazole||Unpleasant side effects such as abdominal cramps, nausea, vomiting, headaches, and flushing.||Do not drink alcohol while you are taking benznidazole and for at least three days after you stop taking it.|
+|Benznidazole||Unpleasant side effects include abdominal cramps, nausea, vomiting, headaches, and flushing.||Please do not drink alcohol while taking benznidazole and for at least 3 days or more after discontinuing it.|

 |Cycloserine (Seromycin)||The combination may increase the risk of central nervous system toxicity; possible seizures.||Avoid alcohol while taking cycloserine.|

-|Erythromycin ethylsuccinate (E.E.S.)||Alcohol appears to lead to this slowed “gastric emptying” when combined with erythromycin ethyl succinate.
-May delay the absorption of the antibiotic into the bloodstream and lower the effect.||It is not known if other erythromycin salts are affected in this way.
-Your doctor may prefer you avoid alcohol if you are taking erythromycin ethyl succinate.|
+|Erythromycin ethyl succinate (E.E.S.)||Alcohol leads to this slowed “gastric emptying” when combined with erythromycin ethyl succinate.
+It may delay the absorption of the antibiotic into the bloodstream and lower the effect.||It is not known if other erythromycin salts are affected in this way.
+Your doctor may prefer you avoid alcohol if you take erythromycin ethyl succinate.|

 |Ethionamide (Trecator)||The combination may increase the risk of central nervous system toxicity; possible psychosis.||Avoid excessive alcohol while taking ethionamide.|

 |Voriconazole (Vfend) (antifungal)||Combination with alcohol may increase or decrease voriconazole levels due to altered liver metabolism.||Avoid voriconazole with alcohol.|